logo

 This is what you pay in return for the provision of account services.
 These services include the fund dealing facility, the recording of transactions and holdings, the safeguarding of your investments, and other ancillary services.

 Vanguard is known for offering low-cost funds.
 That 0.15% account fee (capped at £375) is certainly the lowest headline rate among the big-name UK investment brands.
-However, it doesn’t always translate to the lowest overall cost when the ongoing fund costs and management fees are added in, as you can see from the table of estimated costs below:
+If you have a large portfolio, then that fee cap means you'll be getting one of the lowest rates in the UK market, as these two charts show:

 So, Vanguard isn’t the most expensive, but it’s also not the cheapest provider on the market.
 And this presents a problem, because plenty of other providers also offer a selection of Vanguard funds.
 That means, in some circumstances, going directly through Vanguard is not the cheapest way to purchase a Vanguard fund.